jcolag/entropy-arbitrage/2023-01-19-measure-man.md

  > **NAKAMURA**: Captain Picard?

-You probably recognize Nakamura as [Clyde Kusatsu](https://en.wikipedia.org/wiki/Clyde_Kusatsu), who has had guest and recurring roles on television since **Kung Fu**, but has become increasingly known for his involvement with the SAG-AFTRA union.
+You probably recognize Nakamura as {% wiki Clyde_Kusatsu|Clyde Kusatsu|en %}, who has had guest and recurring roles on television since **Kung Fu**, but has become increasingly known for his involvement with the SAG-AFTRA union.

  > **NAKAMURA**: As you know, we've had disturbing news from both sides of the zone.
 We're here to respond when needed.
 And it won't hurt to have the Romulans know that we're nearby.
 Well, Captain, I want to thank you for this opportunity.
 For five hundred years every ship that has borne the name of the *Enterprise* has been a legend.
 This one is no different.